eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

     euca-describe-services | cut -f1-5
     ```

-5. (CLC): Refresh Eucalyptus Administrator credentials
+5. Refresh Eucalyptus Administrator credentials

     As noted above, if the eucarc does not contain the environment variables for the key and
     certificate, we must patch it to add the missing variables which reference the previously